 The coat is either black or a few shades lighter than true black.
 It is common to have an amber eye color.
 The foals can be born with a silvery coat and blue eyes.

 Smokey black coats tend to react strongly to sun and sweat and may be likely to fade to a brown shade under these conditions.
 But this is also the case of true blacks.

-Because of such a subtle effect that a single cream allele has on black and also because of the shades resulting from its reaction to weather conditions, the smokey black is often mistaken for other colors like black, liver chestnut, grullo, and dark bay.
+Due to such a subtle effect, a single cream allele has on black pigment and also the effect of weather conditions on a black coat, the smokey black is often mistaken for other colors like black, liver chestnut, grullo, and dark bay.